fbpx

 What to do in Bergen and Aalesund

-These two lovely Norwegian cities offer so much to visitors who want to spend an extra day exploring independently.
+These two lovely Norwegian cities offer so much to travelers on our Norway tours who want to spend an extra day exploring independently.
 Bergen is the home of Bryggen, an historic wharf that’s among the most photographed landmarks in Norway.
 Aalesund is a charming sea port renowned for its Art Nouveau architecture; both cities reward the curious traveler with unique and fascinating sights.

 Bergen